mahaichuan/Versatile-Image-Compression/README.md

 # Versatile-Image-Compression
-By Hiaichuan Ma, Dong Liu

 This repo provides the official implementation of the paper "iWave++".
+By Haichuan Ma, Dong Liu, Ning Yan, Houqiang Li, Feng Wu

 ## **BibTeX**